How to Wash Shin Guards for Soccer: 7 Quick and Easy Steps

 Soak for a Few Hours:

-For stubborn odors or stains, allow the shin guards to soak in the soapy water for a few hours.
+For stubborn odors or stains, let the shin guards soak in soapy water for a few hours.

 Rinse and Wipe:

-After the soaking period, rinse the shin guards thoroughly with clean water and wipe them down with a soft cloth to remove any soap.
+After the soaking period, rinse the shin guards thoroughly with clean water, then wipe them down with a soft cloth to remove any soap residue.

 Air Dry Naturally: